“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 The infographic below shows how ikigai can be used to discover your purpose in life.
 There are five questions you need to answer, as well as 10 rules to keep in mind about applying ikigai in your own life.

 For an elderly woman, her ikigai might be a granddaughter that she takes care of while the parents work.
-For another person, their ikigai could be their friends or members of their community.
+For another person, their ikigai could be their friends or community members.

 The Major Benefits of Knowing Your “Why”